DCsunset/transformfs/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/transformfs)](https://crates.io/crates/transformfs)

-A read-only FUSE filesystem to transform the content of files with Lua.
+A read-only FUSE filesystem to transform input files to output files with Lua script.

-In transformfs, the content of files can be transformed on demand by user-defined Lua scripts while preserving the same directory structure.
+In transformfs, the input files can be transformed on demand by the user-defined Lua script.
+The inputs are a list of files passed to the user script, and the user script returns a list of files to generate dynamically.

-This filesystem is useful to transform data without duplicating the original files.
+This filesystem is useful to transform data without duplicating or modifying the original files.

 ## Installation